i Overview of securities law

 v Role of exchanges, central counterparties and rating agencies

-The stock market currently consists of the following market segments:
+The equity market currently consists of the following market segments:

 - the Star Market;